TeodorVecerdi/Vecerdi.GitInit/README.md

-  -L, --no-license                       Do not create a LICENSE file -m, --commit-message <commit-message>  Commit message -M, --no-commit                        Do not commit the initial commit -R, --no-readme                        Do not create a README.md file -A, --dont-add-all                     Do not add all files to the initial commit -d, --dry-run                          Do not actually run any commands --version                              Show version information
+  -L, --no-license                       Do not create a LICENSE file -m, --commit-message <commit-message>  Commit message -M, --no-commit                        Do not commit the initial commit -A, --dont-add-all                     Do not add all files to the initial commit -d, --dry-run                          Do not actually run any commands --version                              Show version information